-To obtain a work permit, you must have an offer of employment in Sweden.
-Your employer must have advertised the job in Sweden and the EU/EEA and Switzerland for at least ten days before the offer of employment was made.
+To obtain a work permit, you must have an employment in Sweden.
+You must have an employment contract that you must enclose with your application.
+Your employer must have advertised the job in Sweden and the EU/EEA and Switzerland for at least ten days before the employment contract was entered into.

 The employer initiates the application

 Your employer in Sweden initiates the work permit application by providing information about the employment.
 Your employer needs information about your name, date of birth, citizenship, education and your email address.

 It is important that you have access to the email address you give your employer until you have received a decision regarding your application.
 The Swedish Migration Agency will use this email address to communicate with you throughout the application period.

 When your employer has provided information about the employment you will receive an email with information about how to apply for a work permit.

 In the application you provide information about yourself.
 You should also check that the information about your employment terms in the provided information about the employment corresponds with what you and your employer have agreed on.

 If your family is coming with you to Sweden you apply for permits for them at the same time.
 You are subject to a maintenance requirement if your family is coming with you to Sweden.